oasisprotocol/docs/docs/dapp/sapphire/guide.md

 ---
-description: Guide to creating secure dapps on Sapphire
+description: Guide to creating secure dApps on Sapphire
 ---

 # Guide